Title 1 Resources

 • That parents/families play an integral role in assisting their child’s learning.

-• That parents/families are encouraged to be actively involved in their child’s education at school. • That parents/families are full partners in their child’s education and are included, as appropriate, in decision-making and on advisory committees to assist in the education of their child.
+• That parents/families are encouraged to be actively involved in their child’s education at school.

 FAMILY RESOURCE CENTER

-HOURS: Monday – Friday, 815-415 pm
+HOURS: Monday – Friday, 8:30 a.m.- 4:30 p.m.

 Come visit the Family Resource Center to check out books, study materials, and activities to use at home with your child.
 Computers are available for parents to log into PowerSchool/Parent Access and explore educational resources.

-If you need support, please reach out to our Family Engagement Contact: Kaycee Johnson, 912-395-5500, kaycee.johnson@sccpss.com
+If you need support, please reach out to our Family Engagement Contact: Kaycee Johnson, 912-395- 5500, kaycee.johnson@sccpss.com

-2024-2025 FAMILY ENGAGEMENT EVENTS AND ACTIVITIES
+2025-2026 FAMILY ENGAGEMENT EVENTS AND ACTIVITIES

-At Henderson, we will do the following to help engage and support our families: • Ensure that all information related to school and parent programs, meetings, and other activities is published in both English and Spanish and posted on the school website and
+• Ensure that all information related to school and parent programs, meetings, and other activities is published in both English and Spanish and posted on the school website and included in the monthly school newsletter for all parents.

-• Provide quarterly training to the entire staff on topics such as the value and utility of family contributions, effective communication with families as equal partners, and coordinating/ implementing family programs that form connections between home/school.
+• Provide quarterly training to the entire staff on topics such as the value and utility of family

-• Work with Head Start, Bright from the Start, the English Language Learning Program, our Homeless Liaison, and Migrant, Neglected, and Delinquent federal programs. • Provide information on college and career resources and Kindergarten Orientation through our Family Resource Center
+• Provide information on college and career resources and Kindergarten Orientation through our Family Resource Center

 • Provide families with resources and opportunities to learn about the Georgia Standards of Excellence

-• Ensure that families learn about their child’s test results and how to interpret scores by providing workshops and handouts to families and posting information on the school website
+• Ensure that families learn about their child’s test results and how to interpret scores by

-• Advertise offerings at least 2 weeks prior to events, via monthly calendars, flyers, Peachjar E-Flyer via e-mail and Website, school marquee, callouts, etc.
+• Advertise offerings at least 2 weeks prior to events, via monthly calendars, flyers, E-Flyer via e-mail and Website, school marquee, callouts, etc.

-• Staff will provide strategies for families in our district’s balanced resources to support learning at home
+• Staff will provide strategies for families in our district’s balanced resources to support

 • Will offer training opportunities in technology